-The COVID-19 pandemic is a stressful time for all Americans, but especially those who have to continue to leave their houses and perform their jobs alone.
-By taking the measures discussed above, you will give your lone workers peace of mind and minimize the risk of them contracting and spreading the disease.
+The COVID-19 pandemic is a stressful time for all Americans but especially those who have to continue to leave their houses and perform their jobs alone.
+By taking protective measures, you will give your lone workers peace of mind and minimize the risk of them contracting and spreading the disease.